abhishekprakash256/ML-Stack/Hands_on_mahine_learning/Notes/ch-4.md

 **10 This notion of bias is not to be confused with the bias term of linear models.**

-**This part of the generalization error is due to wrong assumptions, such as assum‐ ing that the data is linear when it is actually quadratic.
+**This part of the generalization error is due to wrong assumptions, such as assuming that the data is linear when it is actually quadratic.
 A high-bias model is most likely to underfit the training data.10**

 ***Irreducible error***